Although not considered an essential nutrient, melatonin is a hormone essential to the body.

 Melatonin production decreases with age.

 The pineal gland, which naturally produces melatonin in the brain, tends to calcify and shrink in size with age.
-This gradually leads to a decrease in the production of melatonin.
+This gradually leads to a decrease in melatonin production.

-This decrease in melatonin production may explain why older people often have sleep problems and circadian rhythm disorders.
+This decrease in melatonin production may explain why older people often have sleep problems and circadian rhythm disturbances.

-It is important to note that decreasing melatonin production is not inevitable with age and there are ways to stimulate melatonin production, such as:
+It is important to note that decreased melatonin production is not inevitable with age and there are ways to boost melatonin production, such as:

 - Exposure to natural light during the day